Individual-based and continuum models of phenotypically heterogeneous growing cell populations

 \paragraph{Quantitative agreement between the IB model and its PDE counterpart.} The plots in the bottom lines of Figures~\ref{fig:test_P1}-\ref{fig:test_P3} summarise the corresponding numerical solutions of the PDE model~\eqref{eq:PDEnen}.
 Comparing these plots with those in the top lines, we can see that there is an excellent quantitative agreement between the results of numerical simulations of the IB model and the numerical solutions of its PDE counterpart, both with respect to the cell population density and the cell pressure, for each of the barotropic relations given by Cases 1-3 in~\eqref{Pressure_all}.

-All these plots indicate that, when $\varepsilon$ is sufficiently small, the scaled cell population density $n_\varepsilon/\rho_\varepsilon$ is concentrated as a sharp Gaussian with maximum at a single point $\bar{y}_{\varepsilon}(t,x)$ for all $x \in \supp(p_{\varepsilon})$.
+All these plots indicate that, in agreement with the results presented in Subsection~\ref{Sec4} (cf. the results given by~\eqref{eq:concefn}), when $\varepsilon$ is sufficiently small, the scaled cell population density $n_\varepsilon/\rho_\varepsilon$ is concentrated as a sharp Gaussian with maximum at a single point $\bar{y}_{\varepsilon}(t,x)$ for all $x \in \supp(p_{\varepsilon})$.
 The maximum point $\bar{y}_{\varepsilon}(t,x)$ corresponds to the dominant phenotype within the cell population at position $x$ and time $t$.
-In agreement with the results presented in Subsection~\ref{Sec4} (cf. the results given by~\eqref{eq:TWpsuppap} and~\eqref{eq:TWmonbarypap}), the cell pressure $p_{\varepsilon}$ behaves like a one-sided compactly supported and monotonically decreasing travelling front that connects $p_M$ to $0$, while the dominant phenotype $\bar{y}_{\varepsilon}$ increases monotonically from $y=0$ to $y=Y$ across the support of the invading wave.
+Again in agreement with the results presented in Subsection~\ref{Sec4} (cf. the results given by~\eqref{eq:TWpsuppap} and~\eqref{eq:TWmonbarypap}), the cell pressure $p_{\varepsilon}$ behaves like a one-sided compactly supported and monotonically decreasing travelling front that connects $p_M$ to $0$, while the dominant phenotype $\bar{y}_{\varepsilon}$ increases monotonically from $y=0$ to $y=Y$ across the support of the invading wave.
 Moreover, we find an excellent quantitative agreement between $p_{\varepsilon}(t,x)/p_M$ and $r(\bar{y}_{\varepsilon}(t,x))$ (cf. the solid blue and dashed cyan lines in the right panels of Figures~\ref{fig:test_P1}-\ref{fig:test_P3}).
 This indicates that, when $\varepsilon$ is sufficiently small, relation~\eqref{eq:expptwpap} is satisfied as well.

 In order to measure the speed of these travelling waves, we track the dynamics of the points $x_{\varepsilon 1}(t)$, $x_{\varepsilon 2}(t)$ and $x_{\varepsilon 3}(t)$ such that

 Notably, we observe the evolution of $x_{\varepsilon 1}(t)$, $x_{\varepsilon 2}(t)$ and $x_{\varepsilon 3}(t)$ towards straight lines of approximatively the same slope $\approx 2.5$ (see the insets of the right panels in Figures~\ref{fig:test_P1}-\ref{fig:test_P3}).
 Moreover, an equivalent tracking of $\tilde{x}_{\varepsilon 1}(t)$, $\tilde{x}_{\varepsilon 2}(t)$ and $\tilde{x}_{\varepsilon 3}(t)$ such that $\bar{y}_{\varepsilon}(t, \tilde{x}_{\varepsilon 1}(t)) = 0.2$, $\bar{y}_{\varepsilon}(t, \tilde{x}_{\varepsilon 2}(t)) = 0.5$ and $\bar{y}_{\varepsilon}(t, \tilde{x}_{\varepsilon 3}(t)) = 0.8$, with